sarbon3/wedding-site/README.md

 -----

-The app was made using only BOOTSTRAP
+The app was made using  BOOTSTRAP